Anuril/pve2-api-php-client/README.md

-This class provides the building blocks for someone wanting to use PHP to talk to Proxmox's API.
+This class provides the building blocks for someone wanting to use PHP to talk to Proxmox's API, and is using symfony anyway.

+This is a fork and rewrite of [this](https://github.com/CpuID/pve2-api-php-client)

 Relatively simple piece of code, just provides a get/put/post/delete abstraction layer as methods on top of Proxmox's REST API, while also handling the Login Ticket headers required for authentication.